A1) The very latest fuel price is available in the interactive data section of our website.

 This chart plots the pre-tax cost of diesel against the proportion of tax in the final pump price.

 A10) The price of crude oil is driven by a number of factors.
 These include:-

 - Production capacity – Global supply of crude oil has grown more slowly than demand in the last decade.
 This is the result of a variety of factors including slowing production capacity of non-OPEC countries due to depleting oil fields (North Sea Continental Shelf for example) and interruptions to supply as a result of geopolitical tensions, such as the Arab Spring.

 - Organization of the Petroleum Exporting Countries (OPEC) – Founded in 1960, OPEC is an intergovernmental organisation that has the objective of safeguarding the interests of oil producing countries around the world.
-Its members own 73% of the world’s proven oil reserves and in 2016 produced 44% of the world’s total supply of crude oil.
+According to current estimates, 81.89 per cent of the world’s proven oil reserves are located in OPEC Member Countries and in 2017 it produced 43.50 per cent of the world’s total supply of crude oil.
 The 14 member countries meet at least twice a year to discuss oil market fundamentals and set a crude production ceiling for the following price revision period.
 OPEC therefore has the potential to influence on international crude oil prices by increasing or decreasing its oil production capacity.

 - Inventories – Inventories can influence and also reflect the market perception of short-term demand/supply and therefore can have an impact on future oil prices.
 Crude and petroleum product inventories serve to balance the impact of potential supply disruptions in the short term.
 Where inventories are low, markets can be more sensitive to actual or perceived supply disruptions or demand fluctuations.

 - Crude oil reserves – The extent of proven reserves relative to demand can have an impact on the market’s perception of the long-term balance of demand and supply and therefore can affect future prices.